As Yorkshire’s commercial capital and one of the fastest growing cities in the UK,

 The city’s combination of glam and grit is no more evident than within its gay scene.

 The gay enclave is clustered around Lower Briggate.
-Wander across Leeds Bridge (where
+Here a world first took place.

-This traditional pies ‘n’ peas pub has been around for years...as have most of its
+This traditional pies 'n' peas pub had been around for years... as had most of its

-punters, which is why the place is known locally as the “Old Dead Lion”.
-The music’s
+punters, which is why the place became known locally as the "Old Dead Lion".
+The music

-not so much handbag, as colostomy bag.
-In August 2021 the Police applied to the council to close
+wasn't so much handbag, as colostomy bag.
+Sadly in August 2021 the Police applied to the council to close

-convivial crowd.
-With a pine surround and a tangerine theme, it had a warm,
+With a pine surround and a tangerine theme, it has a warm,

 |